lokomu/lokomu-api-1.0-legacy/README.md

 The original name for the project was "del".
 It means "share" in Norwegian.
 Share your stuff and time with others.

-The upgraded and polished Kotlin version of this code will be open sourced as soon as the FastAPI version is done.
+The upgraded and polished Kotlin version of this code will be open sourced as soon as the FastAPI version is finished.

 #### Environment variables